-All LLPs and companies, including dormant companies, must prepare a confirmation statement for Companies House.
+Every company, including LLPs and dormant companies, must prepare a Confirmation Statement for Companies House.

 Annual accounts must be prepared by all companies every year, even if a company is not trading.
 Directors are personally responsible for ensuring annual accounts are delivered to Companies House no later than 9 months after the end of the company’s financial year.
 The financial year-end is represented by an accounting reference date (ARD).

 If a company’s first accounts cover a period of more than 12 months (which they often do), they should be filed with Companies House no later than 21 months after the date of incorporation.
 Otherwise, the first accounts and all subsequent accounts are due 9 months after the ARD.

 It is a criminal office to file annual accounts late.
 A company can face a civil penalty, and its directors risk personal prosecution and a fine of up to £5,000 each.
 Failing to file accounts at all will result in a company being struck off the register and dissolved.
 The current late filing penalties imposed on companies are as follows:

 - Up to one month late – £150

 - One to three months late – £375

 - Three to six months late – £750

 - Over 6 months late – £1500